 In the case of a best interest contract, compensation may be changed, types of investments that you hold may be changed, or the company that manages those assets may change.
 This is an effort to equalize commissions, and make fees and costs more transparent to you as a client.

-While the investment fiduciary standard recognized by law may be changing as early as January 2018, we don’t know exactly how it will be applied.
 Just know that if you have questions about the fiduciary standard or best interest contracts and how it applies to you, Heritage Financial Strategies is here to answer your questions.